Mary Fage: Context

 Fames Roule was published during the reign of Charles I, whose unpopular reign ended in his execution in 1649.
 Many of his English subjects opposed his actions, specifically the collection of royal taxes without parliamentary consent and his interference with the churches of England and Scotland.
 Within the same year Fames Roule was published, Charles I faced uprisings in Scotland after he attempted to institute a high-church liturgy and prayer book.
 These riots led to the formation of the National Covenant in Scotland, and became the precursor to the First Bishops' War.
 By lauding Charles I, and his subsequent court, Mary Fage took a political stance with her publication.

-Additionally, Fames Roule’s attention to rank follows the tone of the English court under Charles I. In an attempt to establish government and order in the kingdom, Charles led a court that emphasised ritual and formality.
+Additionally, Fames Roules attention to rank follows the tone of the English court under Charles I. In an attempt to establish government and order in the kingdom, Charles led a court that emphasised ritual and formality.
 The details of rank provided a guide through which to address the court with decorum.
 In court, Charles held the Order of the Garter in particularly high esteem, and that is reflected in a separate set of poems within Fames Roule titled "Sainct George His Knights."

 The printing history surrounding Fames Roule also suggests Fage aligned with the crown.
 Charles I was especially sensitive to critical publications.
-In 1637, the same year of Fames Roules publication, Charles passed the Star Chamber decree – a document censoring publications against the crown.
+In 1637, the same year of Fames Roule's publication, Charles passed the Star Chamber decree – a document censoring publications against the crown.
 While somewhat ineffectual, the passage of the document signals that the court felt threatened.
 Fames Roule was printed under John Crouch, a publisher who was connected with royalist writings, so it was likely to have been an acceptable piece to the crown.
 To a court threatened by critiques, Fames Roule might have provided a necessary reassurance of its greatness.